 Deloitte and the WFA claims that ad fraud’s economic impacts supersede the individual businesses affected, seeping out into whole industries and national economies.
 They argue, that for every dollar spent ineffectively on marketing, the damage to that business is 6 times that amount.
 Thus, the economic impacts are spreading to industry and national economies and should not be ignored.
 You cannot get any more macro than that!

 Search and Destroy

 Now the good part – it is not all doom and gloom, the solution is accessible.
-Fortunately Interceptd have numerous methods of SDK Spoofing prevention and detection.
-Many companies offer detection solution, however, Interecpted is one of the few mastering detection and prevention.
+Fortunately, Interceptd has numerous methods of SDK Spoofing prevention and detection.
+Many companies offer detection solution, however, Interceptd is one of the few mastering detection and prevention.
 Interceptd works to detect SDK Spoofing, and alerts customers when SDK Spoofing is present.
 Customers can then decide to block that traffic.
-Alternatively, customers can decide to customise their settings to automatically block any traffic deemed to be SDK Spoofing before the install – a.k.a., prevention.
+Alternatively, customers can decide to customize their settings to automatically block any traffic deemed to be SDK Spoofing before the install – a.k.a., prevention.

 SDK Spoofing will be the future of fraud – probably.
 It already accounts for 18% of ad fraud and is on an upward trajectory.
 Ad fraud solution companies, such as Interceptd, detect and prevent ad fraud.
 Therefore, fraudsters are forced to generate new, more sophisticated methods.
 It is a technological game of cat and mouse.
 If you want to catch the proverbial mouse, you either need to be a cat or elicit the services of one.